 The labels, particularly Universal Music, apparently disagree:

-As Robertson notes, this is Apple "testing the limits" of what they can do before the labels freak out (expect that shortly).
+One company sure to be miffed at this new capability is Universal Music Group (UMG) the world's largest music company.
+They have told net companies who have inquired about offering personal cloud music services that backing up and downloading music files is OK with limitations, but streaming music files requires entering into a license and paying a per stream fee.
+Apple's service allows unlimited sharing (no username or password required) and now background streaming - all without a license from the record labels.As Robertson notes, this is Apple "testing the limits" of what they can do before the labels freak out (expect that shortly).
 However, the question really is how far will Apple go to fight this issue with the labels.
 In the past, Apple has seemed perfectly willing to cave to certain aspects of record label demands in an attempt to harm Apple's own competitors -- and I could see the same thing happening here as well.
 Even if Apple doesn't want to pay per-stream fees to the labels for previously purchased music, it might realize that it's still better situated than competitors.
 Unfortunately, Apple doesn't have much of a reason to fight for consumer rights in this scenario, even if it's testing the boundaries quietly.